Last updated on July 4th, 2021

 Lovely steep alleys lead to the University, Coimbra’s heart, and soul.
 Over the centuries, the university grew and developed in a unique integrated fashion with the town, and for that reason, Coimbra became a UNESCO World Heritage Site in 2013.

 The University’s large central courtyard is impressive, and the view from atop the hill is lovely.
 Don’t miss to visit the Joanine Library.
-Built in the 18th century, the baroque Joanine library hosts over 200,000 rare books and is deemed to be one of the most beautiful in the world.
+Built during the 18th century, the baroque Joanine library hosts over 200,000 rare books and is deemed to be one of the most beautiful in the world.

 During the Academic Year, Coimbra is full of life.
 Students wrapped in their black cloaks all over the place, street performers, and a joyful atmosphere.